Five Connection Tools That Will Transform Your Parenting

 Finally, one day I told him it was time to put his clothes on.
 When he tried to run away I pulled him onto my lap and said again, “It’s time to get dressed now.”
 He started to cry and thrash.
 I kept him with me, holding his arms so he couldn’t hit or scratch, and listened.
 When he started to let up I’d tell him that it was time to put his clothes on, and then listen while he cried some more.
 After what felt like a very long time he stopped struggling, sat up in my lap, looked right at me and asked if I would still recognize him when he grows up.
 I reassured him that I’d always know him and always love him, even if he looked different.
 It was like a switch had been flipped.
 After offloading that fear, getting dressed was no longer an issue.”

 “No” is sometimes the kindest word, and it’s often an absolutely necessary word.
-A good “no” can move your child forward, and save lots of wear and tear on you.
+A warm “no” can move your child forward, and save lots of wear and tear on you.

-PlayListening-Icon-FullColor-RGBPlaylistening: This is the art of eliciting laughter in play with your child, without tickling.
-Laughter is a powerful antidote to stress, and your child’s confidence will build as you learn to instigate playful role reversal and games full of friendly challenge and affection.
+PlayListening-Icon-FullColor-RGBPlaylistening: This is the art of eliciting laughter in play with your child as you take the less powerful role.
+Laughter is a powerful antidote to stress, and your child’s confidence will build as you learn to instigate a playful role reversal or a chase game where you are too bumbling to catch them.

-Here's How It Works: “At a family gathering there were too many kids and too many expectations of polite behavior.
+Here’s How It Works: “At a family gathering there were too many kids and too many expectations of polite behavior.
 The kids, my son in particular, were falling apart.
 My son and I took a break in another room and had a bad manners festival.
 We burped, blew bad breath at each other, made farting noises, and just laughed and laughed.
-A couple of cousins joined us and we had a fabulous time for about fifteen minutes before having to head back to the dining room for dinner.
+Taking the less powerful role, his burps and farts were always bigger and better.
+A couple of cousins joined us and we had a fabulous time as I then pretended to be shocked at their “bad manners” We laughed and played for about fifteen minutes before having to head back to the dining room for dinner.
 The kids were so lighthearted and cooperative!
 They had excellent manners throughout the meal.
 The bonus was building a secret alliance in which we all shared an inside joke.”

-The two hallmarks of Playlistening are laughter and your child’s sense that she’s in charge.
-Any time your child is full of unforced giggles and her appetite for fun is big, she’s making gains.
+The two hallmarks of Playlistening are laughter and your child’s sense that they are in charge.
+Any time your child is full of unforced giggles, without tickling, and their appetite for fun is big, they are making gains.

 Here’s How It Works: “Once my son turned five, he was ready to go to school.
 As the school year progressed, he began a habit of calling out to me in the mornings, saying he couldn’t dry himself when he got out of the shower.
 This became frustrating, as I needed to get everyone out by a certain time, and I knew that he was good at drying himself and getting dressed.
 One day, in a Listening Partnership, I talked about my frustration and the feelings that were coming up for me each morning.